-One cannot emphasize enough on how important it is to wear the right size ski boots for cross country skiing.
+One cannot emphasize enough on how important it is to wear the correct size ski boots for cross country skiing.
 For starters, a perfect fit will ensure that you stay comfortable, warm, and perform at an optimum level, during cold temperatures and high physical exertion.
-This guide aims to educate you on everything you need to know about cross country ski boot sizing and fitting.
+This guide aims to educate you on everything you need to know about cross country ski boots’ sizing and fitting.

 How Should a Cross Country Ski Boot Fit?

 Choosing a size smaller than regular can be useful.
 This tighter, athletic fit ensures the feet remaining stable and grounded, to make glides or maneuvers effectively.
 Don’t choose a bigger size than normal, boots may get loose, uncomfortable, additional room may lead to blisters due to irregularity in warm temperatures.

 Cross Country Ski Boot Size Chart